rodprogramdev/100-days-of-code/log.md

 Progress: Still doing a lot of adjustments with the layout of the site using media queries, it's really both fascinating and frustrating to learn.

+# Day 53: January 8, 2018
+Progress: Still working on media querries and color adjustments.
+Still experimenting with the different sizes and layout of the page sections.